Our Methodology

 • Security and compliance checklist

-For MediCoreHMS, the architecture phase designed a microservices-based system with separate modules for patient records, scheduling, clinical workflows, and staff management.
-Each module was architected for HIPAA compliance and real-time data sync across hospital departments.
-The design supports everything from a 50-bed clinic to a 500+ bed hospital network on the same codebase.
+For MediCorePay, the architecture phase designed a microservices-based billing system with separate modules for patient records, insurance verification, and claim processing — each architected for HIPAA compliance and real-time data sync.

 03